grishick/pydantic-airtable/docs/guide/models.md

 ## Best Practices

 !!! success "Do"
-    - Use descriptive field names for smart detection
+    - Use descriptive field names for type detection
     - Define enums for fixed choice fields
     - Use `Optional` for truly optional fields
     - Add Pydantic validators for data integrity